 Next up, it launched its crossplay system on October 6, 2020 – uniting players across consoles and PC.
 The crossplay system is different from competitors since PC players will only still be placed against other PC players.

-We now have the next-gen versions of the battle royale and Apex Legends Mobile is to be released shortly, but players are still concerned with cross-progression and whether they can merge their accounts and progress across different platforms?
+We now have the next-gen versions of the battle royale as well as Apex Legends Mobile, but players are still concerned with cross-progression and whether they can merge their accounts and progress across different platforms.

 - What is cross-progression and does Apex have it?

 - Potential release date for cross progression in Apex

 What is cross-progression in Apex Legends and does Apex have it?

 For players jumping across platforms, you may be wondering if your progression follows you?
 The short answer is no. Currently, there is no way to have your Apex Legends rank, profile, cosmetics, Legend unlocks, and skins follow you to another platform.

 The only exception is changing between the Origin launcher to Steam on PC, where you will have your data transfer over.

 There is good news for players who are still waiting for cross-progression to come to Apex Legends.
 It still appears to be on the developer’s to-do list, with Respawn’s ex-Game Director Chad Grenier commenting on the subject in a Reddit post.